opencve/opencve/docker/INSTALL.md

 [...]
 Cloning into '/home/airflow/repositories/opencve-nvd'...
 [...]
+Cloning into '/home/airflow/repositories/opencve-redhat'...
+[...]
 Cloning into '/home/airflow/repositories/cvelistV5'...
 [...]
+Cloning into '/home/airflow/repositories/vulnrichment'...
+[...]
 ```

 ### Create privileged user

-Create the super user for the OpenCVE web portal:
+Create the super user to have access to the admin part of your OpenCVE website:

 ```
 ./install.sh create-superuser